Uganda Flag

 Rental income tax is moderate in Uganda

-Rental Income: Rental income is taxed separately from other income.
-Gross rental income earned by non-residents is taxed at a flat rate of 15%.
+Rental Income: Rental income income is taxed separately from other income.
+Rental income earned by nonresidents is taxed at a flat rate of 15%, withheld by the tenant.

 Effective Tax Rate on Rental Income